Educational video created by the Society for Pediatric Dermatology

 Photos courtesy of Dermnet NZ

-The childhood form of atopic dermatitis (seen between two years of age and puberty) and is characterized by chronic areas of scaly red patches and papules typically on the antecubital fossa (i.e. front of the elbows), popliteal fossa (i.e. behind the knees), ankles and wrists, hands and feet.
+The childhood form of atopic dermatitis (seen between two years of age and puberty) and is characterized by chronic areas of scaly red patches typically on the antecubital fossa (i.e. front of the elbows), popliteal fossa (i.e. behind the knees), ankles and wrists, hands and feet.
 Facial involvement typically involves areas around the mouth (lip licking dermatitis), around the eyes, and corners of the ear lobes.
 In patients with darker skin types, atopic dermatitis may manifest as papular or follicular based lesions often with white discoloration (hypopigmentation).
 As in all forms of eczema, itching is a hallmark of the disease.

 Photos courtesy of Dermnet NZ